Hi, I'm Rene.

 Those who know me well appreciate my caring and inclusive nature and, most of all, for really listening.

-Having spent much of my life studying and practicing personal development & leadership, I've learned a variety of practices that lead to emotional healing and personal transformation, and I'd love to share them with you.
+Having spent much of my life studying and practicing personal development & leadership, I've learned a variety of practices that lead to emotional healing and personal transformation, and I can't wait to share them with you.

 I get you.